centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Enhancements

  - Links to monitoring pages now redirects properly to resource status or older deprecated pages
- - Perfdata separated by multiple white spaces is now properly handled by map server
+ - Perfdata values separated by multiple white spaces are now properly handled by map server

 ### 20.10.5